Piebald (band): Reunion

 Piebald reunited for two shows at the Bamboozle music festivals in Anaheim, California, on March 28, 2010, and in East Rutherford, New Jersey, on May 2, 2010.
 Between these two shows, Rise Records released a three-volume set containing out-of-print releases from the band.
 The set contains material recorded and released by Piebald while signed with Big Wheel Recreation from 1999 to 2002.
 Each disc also includes various B-sides and rarities.

 On March 22, 2016, Piebald was listed on the lineup for the Wrecking Ball festival on August 12–14 at The Masquerade in Atlanta, a final series of performances celebrating the soon-to-be-vacated legendary venue which prompted several retired bands to play one-off reunions.
 This was the first hint that Piebald might return for more shows; then, on April 6, 2016, Piebald announced an 11-show 2016 reunion tour, playing the Wrecking Ball along the way.
 This included east coast dates as well as 5 shows out west with their past tour buddies Limbeck, bringing them through San Francisco, Anaheim, Los Angeles, San Diego, and Phoenix.

-Following this well-received string of shows, Piebald has toured at least once a year from 2017 through 2023.
+Following this string of shows, Piebald has toured at least once a year from 2017 through 2023.